Laravel

 }

-Q2: How to create Laravel 13 project using composer create-project command?
+Q2: How do you create a fresh Laravel 13 project using Composer?

 php artisan serve